-How two formerly incarcerated women are keeping courts accountable — with help from students, retirees and Fiona Apple
+Once jailed, these women now hold courts accountable — with help from students, retirees and Fiona Apple

 “Judges don't give a d--- about us,” Qiana remembers telling Carmen.
 “When they are going to start to care is when we have people power behind us.”

-So Court Watch PG joined forces with advocacy groups Zealous and Civil Rights Corps, which filed an emergency federal class-action lawsuit claiming coronavirus conditions at the Prince George’s jail were unsafe.
+So Court Watch PG joined forces with national advocacy groups.
+Civil Rights Corps filed an emergency federal class-action lawsuit claiming coronavirus conditions at the Prince George’s jail were unsafe, and Zealous helped design and launch a viral campaign called “Gasping for Justice.”

-In a campaign that went viral called “Gasping for Justice,” celebrities — including Apple — recorded statements from inmates who described unsanitary cells, prolonged isolation and a lack of mental health resources.
+In it, celebrities — including Apple — recorded statements from inmates who described unsanitary cells, prolonged isolation and a lack of mental health resources.

 “It is easier for judges and prosecutors to order people detained under inhumane conditions when no one is looking,” the campaign said.